 The Directors recognise their responsibilities to stakeholders including the State of Western Australia, Wiluna-Norseman gold belt, staff, partners, suppliers, vendors, residents and local traditional landowners within the areas it operates.
-Given the modest size of the current size of the Company, stakeholders are easily able to communicate directly with executive management and the public relations company, allowing the Board to act quickly and appropriately on such communication.
+Given the Company's modest size at present, stakeholders are easily able to communicate directly with executive management and the public relations company, allowing the Board to act quickly and appropriately on such communication.